svenklingel/spatial-visualization-app/README.md

     ```

 # Possible features for future iterations
-- Support for more file formats and different CRSs
+- Support for more file formats
-- Export maps as PNG
+- Export maps as images
-- Support for user-provided categories
+- Support for user-defined categories
 - Ability to define the minimum and maximum values of the Matplotlib colormap used for numeric visualizations (supported via the `vmin` and `vmax` parameters of `explore()`)
-- Ability to define a custom ordered list of categories for categorical plotting instead of using the column's unique values
 - Support for additional visualization types, including spatio-temporal visualizations